Too Big to Fail (film): Plot

-Lehman's collapse affects the entire financial market, and the stock market goes into freefall.
-Blankfein, Mack, and General Electric CEO Jeffrey Immelt inform Paulson they are unable to do business, and French Finance Minister Christine Lagarde warns him that he must not allow AIG to fail, as the crisis is affecting Europe as well.
-Unlike Lehman, the Treasury rescues AIG with an $85 billion loan.
+Lehman's collapse affects the entire financial system.
+Paulson tries to reassure news media of the soundness of the decision to let Lehman fail, but the stock market goes into freefall.
+Meanwhile, insurance firm AIG also begins to fail.
+French Finance Minister Christine Lagarde warns Paulson that he must not allow AIG to fail, as the crisis is affecting Europe as well.
+Unlike Lehman, the Treasury rescues AIG with an $85 billion loan, deeming it “too big to [let] fail”.